mssalstrom/Group5-repo-projects/README.md

 The following lab focuses on creating, updating, and deleting users while emphasizing the importance of variables for dynamic value management.

+Postman is a popular API development tool, you can use Python in conjunction with Postman for API testing and automation.
+In this context, using Python with Postman typically involves writing scripts to automate API requests and tests.
+The Postman tool allows you to create and organize API requests visually, and with the Postman API, you can trigger these requests using Python scripts.
+This automation can be useful for testing APIs, running collections of requests, and integrating API testing into a project.

 ## Installation

 1. **Download and Install Postman:**